 Among the 8 stations within the Kissimmee River proper in the S-65A and S-65BC basins, 4 stations displayed a significant increasing trend in mean TP concentration for the baseline period (1991–2001) and 1 station had a significant decreasing trend in mean TP concentration for the post-LOPA period (2002–2007; Table 8B-16).
 In general, the Sen slope values in the post-LOPA period were smaller than the values during the baseline period indicating a reduction in the annual rate of change for TP concentrations during the post-LOPA period.
 Additional information relating to basin runoff is needed to determine if these trends are mainly the result of contributions from the Upper Kissimmee Basin and to determine to what degree, if any, changes in the water quality characteristics of the upland basin areas are contributing to these promising results.

 TP concentrations exhibited a significant increasing trend at 4 stations in the S-65D basin during the baseline period (1991–2001) and 1 station had a significant increasing trend during the post-LOPA period (2002–2017; Table 8B-16).
 Station KREA 06A displayed a significant increasing trend for both periods with an increased Sen slope value of 0.008 mg/L per year for the baseline period to 0.024 mg/L per year for the post-LOPA period.
-Station KREA 17A in the S-65E basin exhibited significant increasing trends for TP concentrations.
+Station KREA 17A in the S-65E basin exhibited significant increasing trends for TP concentrations during the baseline period.
 No significant trends were found for TP in the S-154 basin for the baseline period and a significant decreasing trend exhibited at one station during the post-LOPA period.
 TP concentrations at station KREA 20 in the S-154 basin had a Sen slope of -0.066 mg/L per year (Table 8B-16).
-The stations with higher negative slopes can be targeted for in-depth investigations to help evaluate the success or effectiveness of TP reduction measures implemented so far.
+The stations with more negative slopes can be targeted for in-depth investigations to help evaluate the success or effectiveness of TP reduction measures implemented so far.
 In the S-191TC subbasin, TP increased significantly at station TNCS 207 during the baseline period, as well as at stations TCNS 204 and TCNS 214 during the post-LOPA period (Table 8B-16).
 In the S-191NS subbasin, TP concentrations at stations TCNS 220 and TCNS 222 showed significantly decreasing trends.
 All stations in this subbasin had negative or zero Sen slopes values during the post-LOPA period.

 Based on the Seasonal Kendall Tau analysis of data at the basin level, the S-65BC basin exhibited a statistically significant increasing trend during the baseline period (Figure 8B-12).
 Note that this basin had a short POR (1996–2001) for the baseline period.
 All basins had a negative or an improved Sen slope value during the post-LOPA period, indicating the overall improvement of decreasing TP concentrations at the basin level.
-The basins or stations with high positive slope can be targeted for in-depth investigations to help evaluate the effectiveness of TP reduction measures or identify areas where more intense nutrient control measures need to be implemented.
+The stations with high positive slope can be targeted for in-depth investigations to help evaluate the effectiveness of TP reduction measures or identify areas where more intense nutrient control measures need to be implemented.

 A total of 13 stations displayed a significant trend for TN concentrations.
 Four stations displayed a significant increasing trend in mean TN concentration for the baseline period (1991–2001).
 For the post-LOPA period (2002–2017), 3 stations had a significant decreasing trend and 6 stations displayed a significant decreasing trend in mean TN concentration (Table 8B-17).
 Overall, the Sen slope values in the post-LOPA period were less than the values during the baseline period, indicating that improvement in the overall reduction of TN concentrations occurred during the post-LOPA period.